 “You can do great things when you learn the rules of the game as if you had to teach it.
 Do your homework and be visible all the time.
 Be authentic and honest too and as much as possible, be true to yourself.
 Passion trumps perfect.
 Your enthusiasm will be infectious and inspiring to those around you.
 Continuously and approachable.
 These things apply to anything you do in life.
 Learn something today, tomorrow, and the day after that will develop your knowledge in your area of expertise – and learn it as if you had to teach it.”

-– Samuel Osei Mensah, Founder, Pivot Digital Media
+– Samuel Osei Mensah, A&R, Pivot Digital Media